volume-trader/QuantowerKB/connections/connection-to-cqg-amp-futures/README.md

 | Silver Futures                        | SIE    | ✔                                |
 | Copper Futures                        | CPE    |                                  |

-### How to add TRIN, TICK market indicators into Quantower?
+### How to add TRIN, TICK market indicators into VT-Terminal?

 CQG provides access to [market indicators via AMP Futures](https://www.ampfutures.com/trading-info/cqg-supported-indexes) that allow you to assess the overall sentiment of the market. **TRIN** and **TICK** are the most popular indicators that can be used to determine the short-term price movement.